pantheon-systems/documentation/source/_docs/create-custom-upstream.md

 New sites created from this Custom Upstream will use this connection mode by default going forward.

-### Switch the Repository URL
+### Repository URL and password
-You cannot modify the repository URL on existing Custom Upstreams.
-If there is a new URL you need to use, we recommend creating a new Custom Upstream and switching each site to the new upstream individually with [Terminus](/docs/terminus/):
+You cannot modify the repository details on existing Custom Upstreams.
+If there is a new URL or password you need to use, we recommend creating a new Custom Upstream and switching each site to the new upstream individually with [Terminus](/docs/terminus/):

 <div class="copy-snippet">
 <button class="btn btn-default btn-clippy" data-clipboard-target="#terminus1copy">Copy</button>